Ben-G/Talks/Safer_Swift_Values_360iDev_08_15/Slides/swiftvalues.md

 [^9]: https://www.mikeash.com/pyblog/friday-qa-2015-07-17-when-to-use-swift-structs-and-classes.html

+^
+- Now we can briefly get back to this question

 ---

 #It's an architectural question

+It's not about `struct` vs. `class`

+It's about:
 - Shared state vs. isolated state
-- Mutable state vs. immutable state
+- Mutable state vs. immutable state [^10]

 [^10]: https://developer.apple.com/videos/wwdc/2014/

+^
+- For me this is primarily an architectural question
+- Do you want implicitly shared, mutable state in your data model?
+Sometimes can be easier!
+- Or do you prefer isolated immutable state?
+- The latter can be accomplished with immutable reference types as well

 ---